benjiantolin/reach-jor-zaatari-data/README.md

 ## Flood

-Flood files are split into 3 types:
+Flood files are split into 3 types, with `raw` folder containing sources used to derive these files:

 ```
+raw/
 FloodPoints_YYYY_MM
 FloodLines_YYYY_MM
 FloodWaterPath_YYYY_MM